ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

   ros2 run tf2_ros static_transform_publisher 0.1 0 0.2 0 0 0 base_link base_laser

-With this, we are now sucessfully publishing our ``base_link`` to ``base_laser`` transform in TF2.
+With this, we are now successfully publishing our ``base_link`` to ``base_laser`` transform in TF2.
 Let us now check if it is working properly through ``tf2_echo``.
 Open up a separate command line window and execute the following:

 .. code-block:: shell

   ros2 run tf2_ros tf2_echo base_link base_laser

-You should be able to observe a repeated output simiar to the one below.
+You should be able to observe a repeated output similar to the one below.

 .. code-block:: shell